rebroad/breezy-desktop/README.md

 ## Breezy Desktop

-Breezy Desktop is a virtual workspace solution for Linux desktops that use the KDE Plasma 6 or GNOME desktop environments (versions 42 through 49).
+Breezy Desktop is a virtual workspace solution for Linux desktops that use the KDE Plasma 6, GNOME desktop environments (versions 42 through 49), or XFCE4.
 It supports launching multiple virtual monitors alongside multiple physical monitors.
-For Linux users not running GNOME or KDE, you can play around with a [nested GNOME setup](#nested-gnome-setup).
+For Linux users not running GNOME, KDE, or XFCE4, you can play around with a [nested GNOME setup](#nested-gnome-setup).

+**Note:** XFCE4 support has limitations - see [XFCE4 Setup](#xfce4-setup) for details.

 For the best performance, ensure you have the latest graphics drivers installed for your distro.